 If the Mallrats have invented the concepts of lending and debt as well as profit, then money sort of DOES magically reproduce.
 Say someone who only has nine tokens at the end of the day borrows a token from someone with eleven tokens on the promise that he will pay the other person back the next day.
 This second system of "private loans" would exist outside the "normal" system in what is effectively an early form of "reserve banking", thus increasing the total money supply.

-In one series of Calvin And Hobbes strips, Calvin opens a lemonade stand in the dead of winter. ("It has natural refrigeration!")
+Calvin opens a lemonade stand in the dead of winter. ("It has natural refrigeration!")
 When he doesn't get any customers he decides the solution is to raise the price so he can become profitable more quickly.

 Another case was when he started taking selling lemonade too seriously and began enforcing various policies on it, such as charging $20 dollars per cup and justifying just throwing a lemon in some sludge water as "I'd have to charge more if I followed health codes".
 This is all Played for Laughs and, sure enough, nobody buys from him.